damienjburks/python-fastapi/README.md

 ## Notes

 - This setup assumes that your FastAPI app’s entry point is `main.py`, and the FastAPI application instance is named `app`.
-If your app is structured differently, you may need to modify the `CMD` directive in the Dockerfile accordingly.
+If your app is structured differently, you may need to modify the `EXPOSE` directive in the Dockerfile accordingly.
-- The container will expose the application on port 80.
+- The container will expose the application on port 8080.
 If you want to use a different port, adjust the `EXPOSE` and `CMD` directives in the Dockerfile.